 Abstract

 Causal reasoning is a fundamental cognitive ability that enables human reasoners to learn about the complex interactions in the world around them.
 However, the available evidence with children and adults suggests that the mechanism or set of mechanisms that underpins causal perception and causal reasoning are not well understood.
 It is unclear, for example, whether causal reasoning is underpinned by a Bayesian mechanism, an associative mechanism, or both.
 Some theorists have argued that a Bayesian mechanism underpins causal reasoning because it can better account for the backward-blocking finding in children and adults (e.g., Sobel, Tenenbaum, & Gopnik, 2004).
-However, the evidence is mixed about whether, and to what extent, adult reasoners engage in backwards-blocking reasoning.
-Here, we report four experiments that examine to what extent adults engage in backwards-blocking reasoning and what mechanism best explains their behavior in the task.
+However, the evidence is mixed about whether, and to what extent, adult reasoners engage in BB reasoning.
+Here, we report four experiments that examine to what extent adults engage in BB reasoning and what mechanism best explains their behavior in the task.

-There is perhaps no ability that is more important for learning about how the world works than .
+There is perhaps no ability that is more important for learning about how the world works than causal reasoning or the capacity to reason about cause-and-effect relations.
 This is a key cognitive ability because it enables human learners to encode causal relations to inform prediction and inference (e.g., Oakes & Cohen, 1990; Rakison, Smith, & Ali, 2016; Schlottmann & Shanks, 1992), to intervene on those relations to generate new effects (e.g., Gopnik et al., 2001), and counterfactually to reason about causal events to determine what would have happened if the chosen intervention had not been undertaken (e.g., Harris, German, & Mills, 1996; Sobel, 2004).

-Despite general consensus among researchers about the importance of causal reasoningthere among theorists about the mechanisms.
-For example, it is whether such as associative learning underpins causal reasoning or whether—as has recently been suggested by some theorists (e.g., Gopnik et al., 2004; Walker, Lombrozo, Williams, Rafferty, & Gopnik, 2017)—causal reasoning is grounded in a Bayesian-inference mechanism.whether (e.g., Sobel et al., 2004).
-The aim of the experiments reported here to examine whether,
+Despite general consensus among researchers about the importance of causal reasoning, there is much less consensus among theorists about the cognitive mechanism that underlies this capacity.
+For example, it is unresolved whether domain-general mechanisms such as associative learning underpins causal reasoning or whether—as has recently been suggested by some theorists (e.g., Gopnik et al., 2004; Walker, Lombrozo, Williams, Rafferty, & Gopnik, 2017)—causal reasoning is grounded in a Bayesian-inference mechanism.
+One empirical finding about which domain-specific and domain-general theorists have disagreed considerably concerns whether an associative-learning mechanism or a Bayesian-inference mechanism subserves human beings’ capacity to engage in one form of retrospective reevaluation called backwards-blocking reasoning.
+This form of reasoning involves learning blocking or discounting redundant causal cues when other cues are shown unambiguously and in isolation to produce effects (e.g., Blaser, Couvillon, & Bitterman, 2004; Shanks, 1985; Shanks & Dickinson, 1987; Sobel et al., 2004).
+The aim of the experiments reported here was twofold.
+First, it was designed to examine whether and to what extent human children engage in backwards-blocking reasoning in a new context.
+Specifically, in contrast to previous studies on backwards-blocking reasoning in human children that has tended to ask children to reason about two objects, here we examined whether children could engage in this form of reasoning when asked to reason about multiple objects.
+Second, this study was designed to illuminate whether an associative-learning mechanism or a Bayesian-inference mechanism underlies children’s backwards-blocking reasoning performance in the current situation.